Why Logtalk?

 Increased startup times

 Starting a Logtalk application requires loading both the chosen backend Prolog system and the Logtalk compiler and runtime.
 This necessarily increases the time it takes to start an application.
 This may be an issue where very fast startup times are required (of course, this is only meaningful if the applications themselves are small compared with the size of the Logtalk compiler and runtime).
-Note, however, that the Logtalk compiler and runtime can be precompiled by some Prolog systems for faster loading thus minimizing startup time (e.g. SWI-Prolog supports a Quick Load Format, QLF).
-The same solution when available can be applied to a Logtalk application.
+Note, however, that the Logtalk compiler and runtime can be precompiled by some Prolog systems for faster loading, thus minimizing startup time (e.g. SWI-Prolog supports a Quick Load Format, QLF).
+The same solution, when available, can be applied to a Logtalk application.

 Increased application compilation times

-Currently, Logtalk is implemented as a trans-compiler to Prolog.
-This means that a Logtalk source file is compiled into an intermediate Prolog source file that in turn is compiled using the chosen backend Prolog compiler, thus potentially increasing application compilation times compared with a Prolog only solution.
-That said, a portable make tool is provided to limit source file recompilation to only changed files helping minimize compilation time during development.
+Currently, Logtalk is implemented as a transcompiler to Prolog.
+This means that a Logtalk source file is compiled into an intermediate Prolog source file that in turn is compiled using the chosen backend Prolog compiler, thus potentially increasing application compilation times compared with a Prolog-only solution.
+That said, a portable make tool is provided to limit source file recompilation to only changed files, helping minimize compilation time during development.
 Note that a comparison of application compilation times is only meaningful, however, for applications that don’t take advantage of Logtalk unique features.

 Compatibility with Prolog native tools

 Although Logtalk provides a complete set of developer tools, it only supports selected native Prolog developer tools.
-Complex applications may require using both Logtalk and Prolog tools, demanding that the programmer learns how to be productive with a larger number of tools.
+Complex applications may require using both Logtalk and Prolog tools, demanding that the programmer learn how to be productive with a larger number of tools.

 Dynamic binding performance

-Logtalk applications making heavy use of dynamic binding may require a backend Prolog compiler with good predicate clause indexing for best performance.
+Logtalk applications making heavy use of dynamic binding may require a backend Prolog compiler with good predicate clause indexing for the best performance.

 No implicit predicate imports

-Logtalk favors resilience to changes over convenience and thus does not support implicit predicate imports as in the Prolog use_module/1 directive.
-In objects (and categories), only use_module/2 directives (or its Logtalk equivalent, the uses/2 directive) can be used.
-The practical consequence is that you need to use a use_module/2 directive for implicitly calling module predicates and a uses/2 directive for implicitly sending messages to objects.
-I.e. you need to either explicitly list the predicates or use explicit message sending.
-This can make the code a bit more verbose but it also prevents applications from breaking when new library predicates are implemented.
+directive for implicitly sending messages to objects.
+I.e., you need to either explicitly list the predicates or use explicit message sending.
+This can make the code a bit more verbose, but it also prevents applications from breaking when new library predicates are implemented.

-Note: the adapter files for some Prolog systems are able to convert on the fly Prolog use_module/1 directives into Logtalk use_module/2 directives in some cases.
+directives in some cases.
 This, however, is not recommended for the reasons stated above and thus is not officially supported.

 Temporary files

 The Logtalk compiler generates temporary Prolog files when compiling and loading source files.
 By default, these temporary files are kept out of the way and automatically deleted.
 This requires Logtalk to either work from a writable volume or to define the operating-system temporary directory as the scratch directory.
-As all common operating-systems natively provide a directory for temporary files, this is not considered an actual limitation although it is a worth noting characteristic.
-Note that running embedded Logtalk applications doesn’t not require any runtime compilation of the application source files (as embedding is accomplished using precompiled code).
+As all common operating-systems natively provide a directory for temporary files, this is not considered an actual limitation, although it is a worth noting characteristic.
+Note that running embedded Logtalk applications does not require any runtime compilation of the application source files (as embedding is accomplished using precompiled code).